How Our Cryptocurrency Private Investigators find out who is behind Crypto Accounts

 In 2020, consumers lost more than $2.6 billion to cryptocurrency scams, according to a Chainalysis report.
 Ransomware attacks more than quadrupled, and darknet market activity rose despite COVID-19 difficulties.

 There are hundreds of cryptocurrencies with hundreds of blockchains.
 These blockchains contain public records of every crypto transaction.
-But these records provide limited public user data and the massive documents require specialized skills and terabytes of computer store to download and go through.
+However, these records provide limited public user data and the massive documents require specialized skills and terabytes of computer storage to download and go through.
 Because of this, criminals can hide behind cryptic account numbers and hide their assets by quickly moving them around, laundering them through “mixers”, or spreading them across multiple wallets.

-Learn more about our crypto investigations
+Learn more about our crypto investigations.

 Trace Stolen Crypto through Blockchain and Forensic Tools